Complex and Adaptive Dynamical Systems: A Primer

+\begin{quotation} {{The} Silent Phase}.\enspace We call the relaxational dynamics close to the LB ($x<0$) of the $\dot x=0$ isocline the silent phase or the refractory period. \end{quotation} \begin{quotation} {{The} Active Phase}.\enspace We call the relaxational dynamics close to the RB ($x>0$) of the $\dot x=0$ isocline the active phase. \end{quotation}

+The relative rate of the time development $\dot y$ in the silent and active phases are determined by the parameter $\alpha$, compare Eq.~(\ref{synchro_Terman_Wang}).

-The active phase on the RB is far from the $\dot y=0$ isocline for $\alpha\gg1$, see Fig.\ \ref{synchro_fig_Terman_Wang_fg}, and the time-development $\dot y$ is then fast.
+The active phase on the RB is far from the $\dot y=0$ isocline for $\alpha\gg1$, see Fig.~\ref{synchro_fig_Terman_Wang_fg}, and the time development $\dot y$ is then fast.
 The silent phase on the LB is, however, always close to the $\dot y=0$ isocline and the system spends considerable time there.

-\underline{\bf Spontaneously spiking state and separation of time scales}\\ In its relaxational phase, the Terman-Wang oscillator can therefore be considered as a spontaneously spiking neuron, see Fig.\ \ref{synchro_fig_Terman_Wang_trajectories}, with the spike corresponding to the active phase, which might be quite short compared to the silent phase for $\alpha\gg1$.
+\runinhead{The Spontaneously Spiking State and the Separation of Time Scales} In its relaxational phase, the Terman--Wang oscillator can therefore be considered as a spontaneously spiking neuron, see Fig.~\ref{synchro_fig_Terman_Wang_trajectories}, with the spike corresponding to the active phase, which might be quite short compared to the silent phase for $\alpha\gg1$.

-The Terman-Wang differential Eqs.\ (\ref{synchro_Terman_Wang}) are examples of a standard technique within dynamical system theory, the coupling of a slow variable, $y$, to a fast variable, $x$, which results in a separation of time scales.
-When the slow variable $y(t)$ relaxes below a certain threshold, see Fig.\ \ref{synchro_fig_Terman_Wang_trajectories}, the fast variable $x(t)$ responds rapidly and resets the slow variable.
-We will encounter further applications of this procedure in the chapter {\em ``Elements of Cognitive System Theory''}.
+The Terman--Wang differential equations (\ref{synchro_Terman_Wang}) are examples of a standard technique within dynamical system theory, the coupling of a slow variable, $y$, to a fast variable, $x$, which results in a separation of time scales.
+When the slow variable $y(t)$ relaxes below a certain threshold, see Fig.~\ref{synchro_fig_Terman_Wang_trajectories}, the fast variable $x(t)$ responds rapidly and resets the slow variable.
+We will encounter further applications of this procedure in Chap.~\ref{chap_cogSys1}.

-\underline{\bf Excitable state}\\ The neuron has an additional phase with a stable fixpoint $P_I$ on the LB (within the silent region), for negative external stimulation (suppression) $I<0$.
-The dormant state at the fixpoint $P_I$ is `excitable': A positive external stimulation above a small threshold will force a transition into the active phase, with the neuron spiking continously.
+\runinhead{The Excitable State} The neuron has an additional phase with a stable fixpoint $P_I$ on the LB (within the silent region), for negative external stimulation (suppression) $I<0$.
+The dormant state at the fixpoint $P_I$ is \qut{excitable}: A positive external stimulation above a small threshold will force a transition into the active phase, with the neuron spiking continuously.